ConvertKit: Powerful Email Marketing Designed for Bloggers

 ConvertKit is one of the newest additions to the email marketing block.
 But don’t let its youth fool you.
 It’s a feature-packed impressive tool that stands out from the crowd.
 It’s been custom designed with bloggers and other content creators in mind.

-Below we examine the core features of ConvertKit, so you can determine if it’s the right email marketing tool for your blog.
+In this ConvertKit review, I’ll show you the core features of ConvertKit so you can determine if it’s the right email marketing tool for your blog.

 Designer Nathan Berry gave up his successful blogging career to create ConvertKit, which he launched in 2013.
-Since then it’s grown to support a team of over 30 employees spread across 22 different cities.
+Since then it’s grown to support a team of over 30 employees.

 The goal of this tool is to help optimize your blog for conversions and allow you to easily manage your subscribers and create autoresponders to help deepen your reader relationships.